Below you will find a list of CNR's Academic Policies in relation to defining your student status

 You will be placed on academic probation if your cumulative UC Berkeley GPA falls below 2.0.
 Should this happen, you must bring your cumulative GPA up to 2.0 within the following two semesters.
 If your grade point average worsens in the first semester after going on academic probation, you could be subject to dismissal.

 You may also be placed on 1.5 “term” probation—a form of academic probation—if your GPA falls below 1.5 in any fall or spring semester.
-In such a case, you must bring your term GPA to 2.0 the following fall or spring semester (“term”) and maintain your cumulative GPA of 2.0 thereafter, or be subject to dismissal.
+In such a case, you must bring your term GPA to 2.0 the following fall or spring semester (“term”) and maintain your cumulative GPA of 2.0 thereafter, or you could be subject to dismissal.

 If you fear you may go on academic probation, meet with your undergraduate advisor immediately.